American civil religion: Enshrined texts

-Christian language, rhetoric, and values helped colonists to perceive their political system as superior to the corrupt British monarchy.
-Ministers' sermons were instrumental in promoting patriotism and in motivating the colonists to take action against the evils and corruption of the British government.
-Together with the semi-religious tone sometimes adopted by preachers and such leaders as George Washington, and the notion that God favored the patriot cause, this made the documents of the Founding Fathers suitable as almost-sacred texts.
+During the American Revolution, Christian language, rhetoric, and values were used to help persuade American colonists of the values of the Patriot cause.
+The sermons of Patriot ministers were instrumental in promoting American nationalism and motivating colonists to take up arms against Britain.
+Together with the semi-religious tone sometimes adopted by military leaders as George Washington, and the notion that God favored the Patriot cause, this made the documents of the Founding Fathers suitable as almost-sacred texts.

 The National Archives Building in Washington preserves and displays the Declaration of Independence, the Constitution and the Bill of Rights.
 Pauline Maier describes these texts as enshrined in massive, bronze-framed display cases.
 While political scientists, sociologists, and legal scholars study the Constitution and how it is used in American society, on the other hand, historians are concerned with putting themselves back into a time and place, in context.
 It would be anachronistic for them to look at the documents of the "Charters of Freedom" and see America's modern "civic religion" because of "how much Americans have transformed very secular and temporal documents into sacred scriptures".
 The whole business of erecting a shrine for the worship of the Declaration of Independence strikes some academic critics looking from the point of view of 1776 or 1789 America as "idolatrous, and also curiously at odds with the values of the Revolution".
 It was suspicious of religious iconographic practices.
 At the beginning, in 1776, it was not meant to be that at all.

 On the 1782 Great Seal of the United States, the date of the Declaration of Independence and the words under it signify the beginning of the "new American Era" on earth.
 Though the inscription, Novus ordo seclorum, does not translate from the Latin as "secular", it also does not refer to a new order of heaven.
 It is a reference to generations of society in the western hemisphere, the millions of generations to come.

 Even from the vantage point of a new nation only ten to twenty years after the drafting of the Constitution, the Framers themselves differed in their assessments of its significance.
 Washington in his Farewell Address pleaded that "the Constitution be sacredly maintained".
 He echoed Madison in Federalist no. 49 that citizen "veneration" of the Constitution might generate the intellectual stability needed to maintain even the "wisest and freest governments" amidst conflicting loyalties.
 But there is also a rich tradition of dissent from "Constitution worship".
-By 1816, Jefferson could write that "some men look at constitutions with sanctimonious reverence and deem them like the ark of the covenant, too sacred to be touched".
+By 1816, Jefferson could write that "some men look at constitutions with sanctimonious reverence and deem them like the Ark of the Covenant, too sacred to be touched".
 But he saw imperfections and imagined that potentially, there could be others, believing as he did that "institutions must advance also".

 Regarding the United States Constitution, the position of the Church of Jesus Christ of Latter-day Saints (LDS Church) is that it is a divinely inspired document.